 "I like the fact that I tripped last night in my evening gown.
 I think that that’s cool," she said.
 "And you learn from it: Don’t step on your dress," she added with a laugh.

 Family in the Berkshires

 Culpo, whose father was a Pittsfield High School graduate, spent many summers visiting family in the Berkshires.
 Several relatives, including her grandmother, still live in Pittsfield.

 The former Miss USA spent the first day of her reign surrounded by stylists and handlers, wearing a scarlet mini-dress with cutout cap sleeves and sky-high silver heels.
-Plates of cupcakes and croissants went untouched as she sipped from a water bottle with a straw.

 For the past six months, Culpo has shared a New York City apartment with outgoing Miss Universe, Leila Lopes of Angola.
 The two titleholders traditionally room together.